This Yamaha soundbar saves space, but isn't the year's top value

 Simple is as simple does

 If you're looking for a "plug-and-play" solution, the SR-B20A is here for you.
-That's not to say that the average soundbar is very complex, but even as soundbars go the SR-B20A is easy to set up and get on with using without much fuss.
+That's not to say that connecting the average soundbar is very complex, but even as soundbars go the SR-B20A is easy to set up and get on with using without much fuss.
 There are no apps to download to your phone to control this bar, nor any reason (or way) to connect the B20A to a WiFi network, and no subwoofer to worry about—for better or worse.

-The SR-B20A's rounded ends and charcoal, fabric-covered exterior give it an understated but somewhat classy, traditional look.
+The SR-B20A's rounded ends and charcoal, fabric-covered exterior give it an understated but somewhat classy look.
 You’ll find touch controls along the front/middle of the soundbar, complemented by a similarly simple, if dated-looking remote control.
 This short, flat clicker serves up a robust collection of buttons for every possible use case, making it easy to jump between various sources (TV, Bluetooth, etc.) or sound modes (Stereo, Movie, Game, or Standard).
 The remote is lightweight and kind of cheap feeling, but it's well-appointed at least.

 All in all, the design and materials here don't punch up much beyond an entry-level feel, but seeing as it's in line with the price, we've got no complaints about this simple, effective approach.